“How do I study without getting distracted?” That’s a MAJOR concern for you, right?

 Make Peace with Distractions

-Now that you’ve completed the ‘acknowledgment’ part, it’s time to make peace with the distractions.
+Now that you’ve completed the “acknowledgment” part, it’s time to make peace with the distractions.
+And for that, realize that distractions are of two types:

-If you can spend time checking Facebook posts, Instagram photos, and WhatsApp messages, you can also give your undivided attention to your studies by saving yourself from social media madness.
+Remember, if you can spend time checking Facebook posts, Instagram photos, and WhatsApp messages, you can also give your undivided attention to your studies.
+It’s totally under your control.
+Distractions have no power over you.
+The power you think they have is actually yours.
+And now is the time to take it back.

-1. Inform the ‘forwarders’—the people who keep forwarding emails about the world’s craziest, sexiest, funniest, or deadliest things to you.
-First, ask them politely to stop sending you such emails.
-Then, if they don’t seem to understand even after repeated requests, take a drastic step—block them.
+1. Inform the “forwarders”—the people who forward you emails/messages about the world’s craziest, sexiest, funniest, or deadliest things.
+Ask them politely to stop.
+And if they don’t seem to understand even after repeated requests, take a drastic step—block them.

 2. Make it clear to your friends that you’re trying to concentrate on your studies, and they should refrain from texting you unnecessarily on WhatsApp.

-3. And the most radical of all—give your smartphone rest until your exams are over.
-Now, smartphones are useful and have their place, but studies are more important than ‘staying in touch’…at least for the time being, don’t you think?
+3. And the most radical of all—give your smartphone a rest until your exams are over.
+Of course, Smartphones are useful and have their place, but studies are more important than “staying in touch.”
+At least for the time being.

-So, that was about the distractions you have control over.
-What about the ones you cannot control?
+So that was about the distractions you can control.
+What about the ones you have no control over?

 Here’s a simple technique.